Updated: 2 days ago

 ATTENTION Young Women and Women who are dating or wanting to be in relationships, listen up.
 Red Flag number three, CONTROL, is crucial to understand and find out before it is too late.
 Control is one of the highest factors leading to domestic violence.
 If you follow the five warning signs about control I teach in this article, it will save you a ton of grief, heartache, pain, and time wasted in your life.
 Don’t be the woman who tries to “wing it” through the relationship, thinking, “he is not in control of me; I’m fine.”

 CONTROL.
 This Red Flag is very familiar to many of us when it comes to Domestic Violence.
 I mean, who willingly wants their freedom limited?
 Who willingly wants to become isolated and under control?
 No one.
 Then what happens?
 Control happens over time.
-People who abuse, hunters, set traps and lures, and are patient.
-It's not all at once.
+People who abuse, "hunters," set traps and lures, and are patient to pull you in—it's not all at once.

 People who control others do so because they play small, they are in a place of lack, fear, and pain, and they want to make sure that they can keep you in line, and then their world is kept in line.
 The deceiving factor about control is that the more they hold onto you, the more their lives are out of control.